calcurates/module-woocommerce/readme.txt

 5. Accurate shipping and delivery dates for WooCommerce checkout

 == Changelog ==

+= 1.6.8 =
+- Fix: Optimization of WooCommerce script dependency loading has been implemented

 = 1.6.7 =
 - Add: New "Prevent shipping calculations prior to Cart or Checkout" plugin config setting has been implemented